veyh/AutoPTT-Sidekick/README.md

 ## Releases

 You can download prebuilt binaries from [Github](https://github.com/veyh/AutoPTT-Sidekick/releases).
-They are built with USB Vendor ID `0x1209` and Product ID `0xE1E1`, generously provided by [https://pid.codes/](pid.codes).
+They are built with USB Vendor ID `0x1209` and Product ID `0xE1E1`, generously provided by [pid.codes](https://pid.codes/).

+The ItsyBitsy build should work for pretty much any ATmega32u4 board.

 ## Build it yourself